Serbia in the Middle Ages: De Administrando Imperio on the Serbs

 The history of the early medieval Serbian Principality is recorded in the DAI.
 The emperor Constantine VII Porphyrogenitus assembled it from 948 to 952 for his son and heir Romanos II.
 The aim was to warn the young prince on the problems which might occur during his reign.
 The Serbs are mentioned in the total of 8 chapters, from 29 to 36.
 The most important is the chapter 32, which is titled "About the Serbs and the lands in which they dwell today".

 The DAI drew information on the Serbs from, among others, Serbian sources.
 On the origin of the Serbs, the DAI says that "Serbs originate from the unbaptized Serbs, also called White Serbs, which live on the other side of the Turkey (i.e. Hungary), in the land which they call Bojka, close to the Frankish Empire and the great Croatia, unbaptized, also known as the White Croatia".

 The emperor also describes how the Serbian tribe was divided in two, with one group migrating to the Balkans:

+As two brothers inherited the rule over the Serbs after their father, one of them, taking a half of the people with him, migrated over to Heraclius, emperor of the Romans, who took him in, and gave him the settling location in the Theme of Thessalonica, which is since then called Servia.
+But, after a while, those same Serbs decided to return to their [home]land and the emperor dispatched them.
+After they crossed the Danube, however, they changed their mind and sent out a note to the Emperor Heraclius, through the strategos of Singidunum, that they want him to give them another land to settle.
+And since the modern Serbia and Paganija and the so called land of Zachlumia and Travunija and the land of Konavle remained desolate because of the Avars (who expelled the Romans from there which now inhabits Dalmatia and Dyrrachium), the emperor settled Serbs in these lands, and they were subordinated to the emperor of the Romans, the emperor brought priests from Rome to baptize them and teach them to perform the pious duties in order, and displayed the Christian faith to them.